Artists In The Library

 WHO CAN APPLY?

-This grant program is open to professional artists, not-for-profit arts organizations or artist collectives operating on a not-for-profit basis.
+This grant program is open to professional artists, not-for-profit arts organizations or artist collectives.
+Experience working with communities or children and youth is an asset.

 You may not apply as an individual and be part of an organization or collective applying in the same competition.